nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 * For the :ref:`background firmware upgrade <nrf_desktop_bootloader_background_dfu>`, you must define the secondary image partition.
   This is because the update image is stored on the secondary image partition while the device is running firmware from the primary partition.
-  For this reason, the feature is not available for devices with smaller flash size, because the size of the required flash memory is essentially doubled.
+  For this reason, the feature is not available for devices with smaller non-volatile memory size, because the size of the required non-volatile memory is essentially doubled.
-  The devices with smaller flash size can use either USB serial recovery or the MCUboot bootloader with the secondary image partition located on an external flash.
+  The devices with smaller non-volatile memory size can use either USB serial recovery or the MCUboot bootloader with the secondary image partition located on an external non-volatile memory.
 * When you use :ref:`USB serial recovery <nrf_desktop_bootloader_serial_dfu>`, you do not need the secondary image partition.
   The firmware image is overwritten by the bootloader.

 For an example of configuration, see the static partition maps defined for the existing configuration that uses a given DFU method.
-For more information about how to configure the flash memory layout using the Partition Manager, see :ref:`partition_manager`.
+For more information about how to configure the non-volatile memory layout using the Partition Manager, see :ref:`partition_manager`.

 .. _nrf_desktop_pm_external_flash: